aws-samples/backup-recovery-with-aws-backup/README.md

 * "**TargetGlobalRegion**" : Enter the AWS region where global resources such as IAM roles will be deployed (e.g. us-east-1)
 * "**TargetOUs**" : Enter the target AWS Organizations organizational units that contain the accounts that you will backup using the solution as a comma separated list (e.g. "ou-najk-4244kagu,ou-najk-58bsjit0")
 * "**CentralBackupVaultArn**": Enter the ARN for the Central Backup Vault where secondary copies of your backups will be stored (e.g. arn:aws:backup:us-east-1:123456789012:backup-vault:AWSBackupSolutionCentralVault)
+* "**OrgIdManagementAccount**": Enter the AWS organization for your AWS Organizations management account (e.g. "o-1234567890")
 * "**OrgManagementAccount**": Enter the AWS account number for your AWS Organizations management account (e.g. "123456789012")

 This parameter in this file are used by CodePipeline to deploy the [aws-backup-ssm-targets.yaml](aws-backup-ssm-targets.yaml) CloudFormation template.